Skip to main content

 This differential action is also evident in metabolic health.
 Some research suggests a complex interaction between testosterone levels, AR CAG repeats, and insulin sensitivity.
 In one study, higher testosterone was associated with better insulin sensitivity when the AR-CAG repeat was longer, while the opposite was true for those with shorter repeats.

-This indicates that the ideal hormonal environment for may be tied to an individual’s specific AR genotype.
+This indicates that the ideal hormonal environment for metabolic health may be tied to an individual’s specific AR genotype.
 These findings highlight the necessity of a systems-biology approach, where TRT decisions are made not only to alleviate symptoms but also to optimize the intricate network of metabolic and endocrine pathways, with the androgen receptor’s genetic makeup as a key variable in the equation.

 1. Genetic Predisposition ∞ An individual’s AR CAG repeat length establishes a baseline for their systemic androgen sensitivity.